 Strangely - although perhaps not, as it would save money - my father used ITT's lawyer as his own representation in the sale, something that shouldn't have been allowed.
-The 51% stake was, in fact, the 10% each that belonged to my mother, myself, Yvonne, Bernd and Charles.
+The 51% stake was, in fact, the 10% each belonging to my mother, myself, Yvonne, Bernd and Charles.
 My mother and siblings were dependent on our father, so couldn't resist the sale.
 However, I could try to stand up to him.
 Based on professional advice, I declared my wish not to have my part sold.
 But he threatened me with a lawsuit, claiming that such a thing would be against the family's interest.
 Family was always very important to him, in his particular way.
 I called it the 'holy' family.
 In any event, the sale meant that the four children and our mother each had 10% of the value in cash, with our father keeping his 49% share of the company.
+The sale also meant that our little family's time in Vienna was over.

 ITT paid themselves an enormous amount for consulting work.
 My father opposed this and sued them, and won.
 In time, they fired him.
-They also fired his secretary, Fräulein Bouvain, as she had been giving him information that he was not due to receive.
+They also fired his secretary, Fräulein Bouvain, as she had been giving him information he wasn't due to receive.
 And earlier they had fired Bernd.
-Prof Neumann, a lecturer in Economics and a balanced and stable assistant to my father, told me that the Americans at ITT had asked my father at the beginning what they should do with his sons.
+Prof Neumann told me that ITT at the beginning had asked my father what they should do with his sons.
 He'd replied, "Fire them."